johnveloper/vue-todo/readme.md

 # VueTodo V1
-A simple Todo app made with Vue 2.6.10 after reading Guide essentials.
+A simple Todo app made with Vue 2.6.10 after reading official [Vue Guide > Essentials](https://vuejs.org/v2/guide/index.html).
 I've used no components or tools for this app (Vue is linked with a `script` tag) so I'll develop a refactored versions of the same app as I learn more about Vue.

 ## Features
+- Fully responsive and mobile friendly
 - Adding tasks
 - Removing tasks
 - Toggling tasks